Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

         waitInfo.timeout = XR_INFINITE_DURATION;
         xrWaitSwapchainImage(swapchain, &waitInfo);
 ```
 Here we first create some vectors that will be filled with temporary data, our projectionViews and layers.
+The projectionViews vector will contain the rendering parameters for each eye, while layers will hold pointers to composition layer structures that tell the compositor how to combine our rendered views with other layers (though we only use a single projection layer here).

-after that, we, as the comment suggests, locate the views and space, we basically ask OpenXR the position as well as rotation of the views.
+After that, we, as the comment suggests, locate the views and space, we basically ask OpenXR the position as well as rotation of the views. xrLocateViews performs pose prediction: using the predictedDisplayTime we received from xrWaitFrame, the runtime calculates where the user's eyes will be at the moment this frame is displayed, accounting for head motion during rendering and compositor latency.
+This prediction minimizes perceived lag and motion-to-photon latency.
+The function populates each XrView structure in m_views with the predicted pose (position and orientation) and fov (field of view angles: left, right, up, down) for that view.
+The viewState return value contains flags indicating the validity and tracking state of the poses.

 We can use this later to render both eyes separately, as they will each have a slight offset, mimicking the natural separation between human eyes to create the illusion of depth.
+This offset is the interpupillary distance (IPD), and the runtime automatically provides correctly positioned view poses based on the user's calibrated IPD settings.

+We also wait for the swapchainImage to be acquired. xrAcquireSwapchainImage requests the next available image from the swapchain's circular buffer and returns its index.
+This is a non-blocking call that simply tells us which image to use. xrWaitSwapchainImage is the synchronization primitive that blocks until the compositor has finished reading from that image (from the previous frame where it was used).
+This prevents us from overwriting an image that's still being displayed or composited.
+Together, these calls implement the producer-consumer synchronization between our rendering thread and the compositor.

-We also wait for the swapchainImage to be acquired.
-The waitInfo.timeout "indicates how many nanoseconds the call **may** block waiting for the image to become available for writing", and thus, if restrictions on how long this is allowed to be waiting for need to be in place, you can set the duration to a specific amount.
+The waitInfo.timeout "indicates how many nanoseconds the call may block waiting for the image to become available for writing", and thus, if restrictions on how long this is allowed to be waiting for need to be in place, you can set the duration to a specific amount.
+Using XR_INFINITE_DURATION means we're willing to wait indefinitely, which is typical for VR applications where maintaining frame timing is critical.
+A timeout would only occur if the compositor has hung or there's a serious system error.

 ```cpp
 // Set up projection view